chris-mcdonald-dev/korean-discord-app/README.md

 - **Enforced Link Sharing**
   - Uniquely tracks, warns, and ultimately temporarily mutes users when they post 3 or more messages that don't include links.

+- **Facilitates Korean Typing Exercises**
+  - Provides weekly vocabulary words to users to type in Korean and times how quickly they are able to type them out in Korean.

 - **Keep Pinned Messages Under 50**
   - Automatically unpins oldest message when a channel reaches its 50 pin limit.
 <br>